 Retreats are currently paused for safety due to COVID-19.

-Mikella is a licensed Art Therapist, Clinical Supervisor, and graduate educator in New York City.
-She has a passion for helping individuals and couples to recognize and cultivate their innate strengths, and to promote wellness through mindfulness, insight and creative process.
-This retreat series was created partly in response to her own experience with preventing burnout in long-term work with traumatized populations, using the modalities that have been instrumental to her own processing.
+Mikella (she/they) is a licensed Art Therapist, Reiki Master Teacher, Hypnosis practitioner, Breathwork facilitator and teacher/trainer in New York City.
+She has a passion for helping folx to recognize and cultivate their innate strengths, and to promote wellness through mindfulness, insight and creative process.

-In the last few years she has obtained training in facilitating breathwork, in addition to Ericsonian Hypnosis with the NLP Center of New York in order to offer these modalities to others.
+In the last five years she has obtained training in facilitating breathwork, in addition to Ericsonian Hypnosis with the NLP Center of New York and Integrative Hypnosis Center in order to offer these modalities to others.
 Mikella has always been a proponent that community settings create the best possible container of healing work, and aims to build a community space within these retreats for professionals to learn and grow with each other.